In Syria's Raqqa, corpses left to rot in the streets

-BEIRUT When Abu Ahmad stepped out of his house in Raqqa after a night of heavy air strikes, he found several of his neighbours lying dead in the street.
+BEIRUT (Reuters) - When Abu Ahmad stepped out of his house in Raqqa after a night of heavy air strikes, he found several of his neighbours lying dead in the street.

 "I went out the next morning just to inspect," he said.
 "I swear to God, cats were eating the corpses."